Accelerated Charter Elementary School (ACES)

 The New ACES Building

-The new ACES campus will anchor the corner of Martin Luther King Blvd. and Main St., and serve as a beacon of educational excellence in this underserved South Central Los Angeles community.
-The ACES expansion will also extend the reach of The Accelerated Schools to over 2,000 students in grades Pre-K through 12.
+The new ACES campus anchors the corner of Martin Luther King Blvd. and Main St., and serves as a beacon of educational excellence in this underserved South Central Los Angeles community.
+The ACES expansion extends the reach of The Accelerated Schools to over 2,000 students in grades Pre-K through 12.

-The ACES new school construction project will consolidate and expand ACES into a state-of-the-art Pre-K through 6th grade public school facility, located directly across the street from The Accelerated Schools and Wallis Annenberg High School.
-The new facility will more than double ACES’ capacity, providing 468 permanent seats for local students.
+The ACES new school construction project is a state-of-the-art Pre-K through 6th grade public school facility, located directly across the street from The Accelerated Schools and Wallis Annenberg High School.
+The new facility more than doubled ACES’ capacity, providing 468 permanent seats for local students.

 The ACES project represents an innovative and sustainable approach to school design and construction on a small urban site.
-Building on the success of The Accelerated Schools’ original campus, design for a multi-story, multi-grade facility, the ACES campus has been designed from the ground up as a “green” school and is scheduled or LEED Silver certification, making it an environmentally friendly elementary school.
-The newly constructed campus will lead the way in reduced energy consumption, material efficiency—and creating a healthy, sustainable facility that will have a much lower environmental impact and cost to operate over its lifetime, compared to the typical public school.
+Building on the success of The Accelerated Schools’ original campus, design for a multi-story, multi-grade facility, the ACES campus was designed from the ground up as a “green” school and is scheduled or LEED Silver certification, making it an environmentally friendly elementary school.
+The newly constructed campus leads the way in reducing energy consumption, material efficiency… creating a healthy, sustainable facility that has a much lower environmental impact and cost to operate over its lifetime, compared to the typical public school.

-The ACES project has also been designed to meet the standards of a “High Performance Public School,” which provides not only operational energy efficiency, but a robust information technology infrastructure as well.
-This will allow implementation of blended learning strategies and ensure that the school has the ability to utilize a technologically advanced educational program throughout the school’s service life.
+The ACES project was also designed to meet the standards of a “High Performance Public School,” which provides not only operational energy efficiency, but a robust information technology infrastructure as well.
+This allows implementation of blended learning strategies and ensures that the school has the ability to utilize a technologically advanced educational program throughout the school’s service life.
 The project also includes 19,000 sq. ft. of play and outdoor teaching space, organized around a central courtyard configuration, buffering the busy public streets that sit adjacent to the campus, while creating a sense of place and community among its students.
-The new ACES campus will comprise approximately 100,000 square feet of new school improvements, which will consist of three Pre-K classrooms, three Kindergarten classrooms, three first, second and third grade classrooms, and two classrooms each for grades four, five and six (totaling 23,282 sq. ft.) including several working areas for teachers and students.
+The new ACES campus comprises approximately 100,000 square feet of new school improvements, which consist of three Pre-K classrooms, three Kindergarten classrooms, three first, second and third grade classrooms, and two classrooms each for grades four, five and six (totaling 23,282 sq. ft.) including several working areas for teachers and students.
 Classrooms for grades 4-6 will feature desks that can be reconfigured daily to fit the mode of instruction and desired interactions among students.
-Additionally, staff members will have a large workroom that serves as an area for professional development and collaborative meetings.
+Additionally, staff members have a large workroom that serves as an area for professional development and collaborative meetings.

 The new school buildings include 12,000 sq. ft. of covered circulation space, connecting the classrooms with each other—and the classrooms with the rest of the school.
 The ACES campus also includes a library with doors that can be opened for additional class and reading space, or to accommodate parent/community gatherings.
 Also included: a multipurpose room, cafeteria and lunch shelter space (totaling 11,569 sq. ft.), as well as administrative support space (4,776 sq. ft.), 210 parking spaces in a subterranean structure (59,000 sq. ft.), and 13,700 sq. ft. of surface parking and student drop-off area.